As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 As a bonus, let’s talk about finding meteorites in Ohio.
-Currently, only 14 meteorites were found in Ohio.
+Currently, only 14 meteorites are found in Ohio.
 Though they are rare, there are still some chances of finding more.

 Some of the most popular locations where meteorites were found in Ohio include Future State Park Oldtown, Alum Creek Marina, and Lakeside Daisy.

-TIP: Good UV light is must have tool when rockhounding in Ohio.
+TIP: Good UV light is a must-have tool when rockhounding in Ohio.
 Check out the ultimate guide about rockhounding with UV light and the best UV lights for rockhounding in the article below:

 What Gems Can Be Found in Ohio?